 Discussion [[need work]]

 There is an increasing number of computation methods that can prioritize non-coding variants, as well as high-throughput whole-genome sequencing data that become the primary technique for identifying and characterizing disease associated variants.
-Experimental-based methods can bridge the gap between genetics variants and phenotypic prediction and verify the experimental deleterious effect, which works as a middle-layer type between genotype and phenotype.
-In this paper, we performed a thorough analysis of deleterious effect modeling on this middle-layer assay type, trained both regression and classification models using MPRA data from Gm12878 cell lines.
+Experimental-based methods can bridge the gap between genetics variants and phenotypic prediction and verify the experimental effect, which works as a middle-layer type between genotype and phenotype.
+In this paper, we performed a thorough analysis of effect modeling on this middle-layer assay type, trained both regression and classification models using MPRA data from Gm12878 cell lines.
 By taking advantage of non-cell-specific SELEX TF binding feature, and easily obtained cell-specific TF expression data, we built a generalized model that can be potentialy applied to any cell lines and tissues, and predict the significant expression modulation changes for all types of experiment assay.
 Expeirmental validation using luciferase assay on MCF7 cell lines to further verified the generality and robustness of the model.

 [[SKL: GERP score and features selection, why use the TF features, ]]